jonngoyes/EC311_Final_Project/README.md

 a.
-Project Name: Full Points Grade Association (FPGA)
+Project Name: FPGA Pseudo Terminal

 b.
-Team Members: Jon Ngo, Sophia Delia, Ian Chadwick, Jack Locke
+Team Members: Jon Ngo, Sophia Delia, Ian Chadwick, Jack Locke - Team Name: Full Points Grade Association (FPGA)

 c.
-Link to your Project Demo Video: JACK LOCKE PUT THIS IN
+Link to your Project Demo Video: https://drive.google.com/drive/u/1/folders/1Z5vSULijlYG23RdGWeG2i28b-j7xyidU

 d.
 Overview of the Project:The FPGA Pseudo Terminal is intended to replicate every day computer actions.
 A PuTTY terminal is used to display input, while keyboard commands are interpreted by the FPGA to manipulate RGB LEDs, do calculations via an ALU, trigger a stopwatch, and start a reaction test mini-game.